The 2017 StrangeCreek Battle of the Bands

 “Alt rock and indie from northern ct, check out tracks from our upcoming release, the loft project, on YouTube and Soundcloud!”

-Swimmer (formerly Elephant) is a high-energy progressive rock quintet based out of Burlington, VT.
-Their music transcends the band’s roots in rock, funk, jazz and electronica to create a unique and powerful sound.
-Conceived in 2014 at New Hampshire’s Plymouth State University, Swimmer has cultivated an intimate fan-base through captivating compositions and distinct live performances.
-Their shows feature experimental improvisation, spontaneity and plenty of dancing!
+Swimmer is an experimental rock-fusion quintet based out of Burlington, VT.
+Their music transcends convention by fusing the band’s roots in rock, funk, jazz and electronica to create a unique and powerful sound.
+Conceived in 2014 at New Hampshire’s Plymouth State University, Swimmer has cultivated an intimate fanbase through captivating composition and distinct live performances.
+Their high-energy performances feature an emphasis on improvisation and spontaneity.

-Swimmer has shared the stage with renown touring acts such as Turkuaz, Consider the Source, Pigeons Playing Ping Pong, The Main Squeeze, Ultraviolet Hippopotamus, lespecial, & more.
+Swimmer has shared the stage with renowned touring acts such as Turkuaz, Consider the Source, Pigeons Playing Ping Pong, The Main Squeeze, Ultraviolet Hippopotamus, lespecial, & many more.

 To quote a fan, “Their trancey soundscapes are beautifully contrasted by their knack for progressive twists and turns, as well as undeniably deep grooves.”